emilianoregazzoni/AWSdataengineering/README.md

 ![image](https://github.com/emilianoregazzoni/AWSdataengineering/assets/20979227/b1827b51-f10f-42fc-a007-8e63c17e6075)

-Now I tried some queries to check if everything is running ok:
+Now I tried some easy queries just to check if everything were running ok:

 For example, the top 10 countries with worst numbers about child mortality: